A Bosun is an unlicensed head of the Deck Rating Department. He is primarily responsible for various deck operations on board.

 One of the motivations why an AB wants to become a bosun, is the technical know-how of the job, readiness for responsibility, a salary increase, or a combination of all three.

-A Bosun is an integral part of a ship’s crew.
+A Bosun is an integral part of the shipboard organization.
 His tasks may look simple but there are jobs that need his expertise.
 This is what separates them from their prior ranks.

 I learned a lot of things from different boatswains even though some of them are tough and a bit challenging to understand.
 As they always say, take the good and leave the bad behind.